sspanak/tt9/docs/user-manual.md

 _If you don't do the above, there will be no suggestions when typing in Predictive mode._

+#### Dictionary Tips
+Once a dictionary is loaded, it will stay there until you use the Clear option.
+This means you can enable and disable languages without reloading their dictionaries every time.
+Just do it once, only the first time.

+It also means that if you need to start using language X, you can safely disable all other languages, load only dictionary X (and save time!), then re-enable all languages you used before.

 ## Hotkeys

 #### D-pad Up (↑):